mspnp/vnet-integrated-serverless-microservices/README.md

 ## Load Test

 The project contains a [Locust load test](./src/LoadTest/README.md) against the API Management in the `/src/LoadTest` folder.
-[Locust](https://locust.io/) is an open source load testing tool and the tests are written in Python.
+[Locust](https://locust.io/) is an open-source load testing tool and the tests are written in Python.
 The load tests can be run locally and remotely in AKS cluster.